-648.540. (a) A presiding officer who receives a communication in violation of this article shall make all of the following a part of the record of the proceeding:

-- (1) If the communication is written, the writing and any written response to the communication. - (2) If the communication is oral, a memorandum stating the substance of the communication, any response made, and the identity of each person from which the presiding officer received the communication. - (b) If an agency regulation requires disclosure on the record by a party that makes an ex parte communication rather than by the presiding officer in a proceeding that by statute is exempt from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings, the presiding officer shall review the disclosure for accuracy before it is made a part of the record of the proceeding. - (c) The presiding officer shall notify all parties that a communication described in this section has been made a part of the record.
-A party that requests an opportunity to comment on the communication within ten (10) days after notice of the communication shall be allowed to comment.
+- 648.540. (a) If a presiding officer receives a communication in violation of this article, the presiding officer shall make all of the following a part of the record of the proceeding: - (1) If the communication is written, the writing and any written response to the communication. - (2) If the communication is oral, a memorandum stating the substance of the communication, any response made, and the identity of each person from which the presiding officer received the communication. - (b) The presiding officer shall notify all parties that a communication described in this section has been made a part of the record.
+A party that requests an opportunity to comment on the communication within ten (10) days after notice of the communication shall be allowed to comment. - Comment.

-Comment.
 Section 648.540 is drawn from former Section 11513.5(d).
 This provision also applies to the reviewing authority.
 Section 649.230 (review procedure).
 It should be noted that a staff assistant who receives substantive ex parte communications may not aid the presiding officer.
 Section 643.340 (staff assistance for presiding officer).